MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 - To generate summarized insights in reports, you need at least read access to the workspace or permission to the app.
 - To create the narrative visual and generate Copilot reports, you need edit access to the workspace.
-- In Power BI Apps, free users can use the Copliot pane (as long as the workspace is compatible with Copilot).
+- In Power BI Apps, free users can use the Copilot pane (as long as the workspace is compatible with Copilot).

 ## Power BI Desktop